gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 ## Tutorial

-Further I'll demonstrate two things:
+Further I'll demonstrate several things:
 * getting started with Scriptrunner plugin
-* a creation of a simple script retrieving list of commits associated with issue "TST-1"
+* a creation of a simple script retrieving list of commits associated with issue "TST-4"
 * a setup of issue workflow in a such way that if an OPEN issue has at least one git commit then it's moved to IN PROGRESS status

 ## Getting started with Scriptrunner plugin